 Is your remote IT team struggling with increased demands?
 Not sure which remote working tools will help?

 At Liquid Web, we have embraced working remotely, and have been pleased with the results.
-The Owl Labs’ State of Remote Work finds that more than 80% of their surveyed respondents are happier and more invested in their company when working remotely.
+The Buffer State of Remote Work finds that 98% of their surveyed respondents prefer to work remotely, at least some of the time, for the rest of their careers.
 Nowhere is this more – apparent than with IT teams that are called on to support customers or internal teams at all hours of the day, regardless of their physical location.

 Thankfully, technology has advanced enough to make the process of setting up and managing a remote IT rather straightforward.